humanitec-architecture/example-library/README.md

 - Organize content using directories.
   - Directories become section headings in the target page.
   - Each section name is derived from the directory name by replacing "-" and "_" with spaces and capitalizing the first character.
-E.g. the directory `environment-variables` will become a heading "Environment variables".
+E.g. the directory `resource-definitions` will become a heading "Resource definitions".
+  - Since directories will become headings, give them human-readble names (`resource-definitions` as opposed to `defs`).
 - We support a maximum directory depth of **three** counting from the repository root.
 - In each directory, you may optionally place a `README.md` (case sensitive) and any number of code files.
 - A `README.md`, if present, is rendered first in a section, followed by the rendered code files in lexicographical order.